andiweli/ZGloom-Vita/README.md

 Now with integrated launcher for all Gloom-Engine games available and integrated cheat-menu!

 ## What's new?
-- 30.10.2025: Toolchain-finetuning for smalle .VPK and slightly better performance
+- 30.10.2025: Toolchain-finetuning for smaller .VPK and slightly better performance
 - 29.10.2025: Optimized renderer > Performance boost with up to 60 FPS

 ## What is Gloom?